jaantoots/bridgeview/README.md

 - JSON files contain the configurations for different methods
 - `modify` is currently for use in interactive Blender sessions
+- `exrconvert` is Python 2, everything else is Python 3

 # Usage